By Cecil Hoge

 I think it is also fair to say that my great grandfather probably never imagined what his legal brief might lead to.
 Yes, he surely would have known that he was defending the State of Louisiana and the initial judgment of Judge John Ferguson and he probably knew and understood that this case would go on to the Supreme Court, as in fact it did.

 What he could not have known is whether the first legal judgment of Judge John Ferguson would be upheld in the Supreme Court.
 Now, I did read in another book on the case of Plessy v.
 Ferguson that after my great grandfather wrote the legal brief he was invited to go before the Supreme Court and give oral comments on his brief and that he declined to do that.
 Why I do not know.
 Maybe he felt guilty about the legal brief.
-Maybe he felt to old to go to Washington and testify.
+Maybe he felt too old to go to Washington and testify.

 Perhaps most important of all, my great grandfather could not have known what the longterm and historical effect of this ruling might be.
 His job was to defend the verdict that Judge Ferguson gave.
 As to whether he thought or considered what the longterm implications of this landmark might be, it is impossible to know.
-What is certain is that at the time he wrote the legal brief it would be impossible to predict the future verdict of the Supreme Court and the longterm results of that Supreme Court ruling.
+What is certain is that at the time he wrote the legal brief is that it would have been impossible to predict the future verdict of the Supreme Court and the longterm results of that Supreme Court ruling.

 Here I should give some background that I have only recently acquired about this case.
 The case itself was something of a setup job.
 Abolitionists, who before the war were actively working to free slaves, in the 1890s were actively trying to overturn the existing law that said blacks had to sit a special car.
 That was the intention of what became known as “Plessy v.
 Ferguson”.